 Growing marijuana, particularly outdoors, always comes after a series of choices.
-Recreationally, on the surface, marijuana is not grown out of necessity and, for medical patients, the immediacy of medical issues and related symptoms generates a perpetual need.
+Recreationally, on the surface, marijuana is not grown out of necessity and, for medical consumers, the immediacy of medical issues generates a perpetual need.
 In either case, marijuana is being grown to serve the people who want to experience the plant in one way or another.

 As more and more people begin to consider their own home grow, the most present goal people wish to achieve is strong ending potency, followed by flavor.
 Obviously, most people want both and, luckily, both can be easily achieved through proper plant care.

 Unfortunately, plant care itself can be a complex, tricky thing and growing marijuana outdoors in OR, due to the mountainous oceanic climate, tends to compound the complexity.
 Depending on where in the state you are located, a variety of legal or climate-related quirks can make or break personal marijuana grows.
 Here is what you should know

 Certain strains are better to grow in than others

 On an evolutionary level, the best strains of marijuana to grow in OR come from the genetic adaptability of the specific plant species, as these traits help to cope in Oregon’s wet climate.
 You may have heard of indica and sativa, but did you know there is a third species of cannabis – cannabis ruderalis?